Life After Parsing™:

 - Pretty-Printing: If code transformations are applied to improve the code, one needs to be able to regenerate valid source code from the modified representations.
 DMS provides this ability in the form of prettyprinting rules, which specify how the AST should be regenerated in terms of its original layout ("fidelity printing") or in terms of nested, indented text boxes ("pretty printing").
 These capabilities can be used to show smaller subtrees, also.
 The prettyprinter regenerates accurate numerical (especially floating point or infinite precision) values, lexical formatting information, (string quotes, radix, character escape codes, etc.), as well as comments, preprocessor macro declarations, includes, ifdefs and macro calls.

-- Multi-module and multi-lingual Integration: Real sofware systems are not coded entirely in one language (Java?
+- Multi-module and multi-lingual Integration: Real software systems are not coded entirely in one language (Java?
 What, no SQL or HTML?).
 As a practical matter to process large systems of code, a good tool must be able to parse all the sublanguages and tie information together across the elements.
 DMS can host multiple language front ends/symbol tables/flow analyzers/prettyprinters simultaneously.

 Bottom line: A parser simply isn't enough to do serious work.
 DMS is designed to be enough.
 The payoff is the ability to build real, useful, and robust tools with modest resources and time, as opposed to the common tool failure of "succeeding in just building a parser".